ramdesh/generic-jeopardy-frontend/README.md

 This project is configured to deploy automatically to GitHub Pages.

+1. Fork this repo and modify the questions in `questions.json`
-1. Ensure your repository is public
+2. Ensure your repository is public
-2. Go to Settings → Pages
+3. Go to Settings → Pages
-3. Set the source to `main` branch
+4. Set the source to `main` branch
-4. Your site will be available at `https://your-username.github.io/generic-jeopardy-frontend`
+5. Your site will be available at `https://your-username.github.io/generic-jeopardy-frontend`

 ### Local Deployment